 What Is Number? (with Examples)

 Number (English Grammar)Number is a grammatical category.
 In English, the two number categories are singular and plural.
-These two categories relate to nouns, pronouns, determiners ("adjectives" in traditional grammar), and verbs.
+These two categories relate to nouns, pronouns, determiners, and verbs.
 In other words, a noun, a pronoun, a determiner, or a verb can be described as singular or plural.

 Here are some easy examples of nouns, pronouns, determiners, and verbs in the two number categories:

 |Word Type||Number Category|